 Eva is familiar to all as a former counselor for Performing Arts Camp and his now attending Massachusetts College of Liberal Arts in North Adams, MA.
 She is majoring in business and economics.
-Eva has been with our Performing Arts Camp for six years.
+Eva has been with our Performing Arts Camp for seven years.
 The first year as a camper, two years as a CIT and two years as the go-to counselor for all Performing Arts responsibilities and Mr. and Mrs. Weeks' right hand.
-This will be her second summer as the Performing Arts Camp Director.
+This will be her third summer as the Performing Arts Camp Director.

 Sports & Fitness Camp @ Saint Gregory's (age 8-14)

-Sports camp includes a wide variety of sports and activities that cater to the athlete focused on improving skill level, overall health and wellness, and knowledge of many different movement forms during game play.
+Sports & Fitness camp includes a wide variety of sports and activities that cater to the athlete focused on improving skill level, overall health and wellness, and knowledge of many different movement forms during game play.

 Each day will include games and instruction in a variety of major sports as well as "lifetime athletic activities."
 Games like football, baseball, soccer, cross country, volleyball, European handball, kickball, and basketball are played each week.
 Also, lifetime sport/ adventure activity games like dodgeball, capture the flag, Cavatta ball, and flag tag are played as well.
 Every morning, to start camp, we run a fitness circuit that provides instruction and drills to improve agility, flexibility, quickness, and strength.
 Lastly, the athletes will have access to the on-site heated outdoor pool for both aquatic exercise and rehab along with "cooling off."